authcompanion/authcompanion2/README.md

 With AuthC you can:

 - Securely handle the registration, login, logout, and account recovery of your applicaiton user accounts.
-Users can register and login wth traditional passwords or go passwordless with a mobile device using passkeys
+- Users can register and login wth traditional passwords or go passwordless by using a passkey with their mobile device
 - Generate and validate [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your application's backend APIs
 - Confidently store and manage your web application's user accounts

 ## Try it